 Detroit Red Wings hockey

 My beloved Red Wings are going through a bit of a rough patch lately, but hockey love runs strong in the blood of Metro-Detroiters.
 The team just opened a brand new arena after playing at Joe Louis Arena for my entire life, and even though I stubbornly refuse to let go of the Joe, I have to admit that it’s fantastic.
 The facilities are incredible, the food options are delicious, and there are tons of cool features to explore even if the on-ice product isn’t that great.
-Going to a hockey game is a great way to stay warm inside while still feeling close to the ice and snow that define Michigan in winter.
+Going to a hockey game is one of the top winter activities in Detroit, and it’s a great way to stay warm inside while still feeling close to the ice and snow that define Michigan in winter.
 Wings fans will also want to check out this guide to the Hockey Hall of Fame in Toronto.
 Buy tickets here.

 Detroit Pistons basketball

 Winter in Michigan is cold, but that doesn’t mean that you can’t enjoy the many lakes.
 Once the smaller ones freeze over, you can use that ice for all kinds of outdoor sports.
-Pond hockey is a local favorite, as is ice skating.
+Pond hockey and ice skating are classic opportunities for winter fun in Michigan.
 You’ll also find lots of opportunities to ice fish.
-Along the shores of the Great Lakes, the wind sometimes whips the ice into fantastic formations that are a photographer’s dream.
+Along the shores of the Great Lakes, the wind sometimes whips the ice into fantastic formations that are a photographer’s dream – head to the west coast along Lake Michigan for some of the best viewing spots.
 Make sure to exercise caution and only step out on the ice if you’re sure it’s thick enough to support your weight.

 Skating in Campus Martius